-- (5) post a visible notice on the school's website web site and centrally located at or near the school's main entrance; in at least one of the student common areas (for examplee.g., the student cafeteria and/or breakroom); in places where student solicitation, financial aid assistance, and enrollment activities take place; and other locations as necessary to respond to problems with career school rule compliance, which states that: - (A) the school has a certificate of approval from the Agency, and provides the Agency-assigned school number; - (B) the school's programs are approved by the Agency and may also be approved by other state agencies or accrediting bodies, and provides the name of any accrediting body and state agency, as applicable; - (C) students must address their concerns about an educational program by following the school's grievance process outlined in the school catalog; - (C)(D) students who are dissatisfied with the school's response to their complaints can file a formal complaint with the Agency, as well as with the school's accrediting body, if applicable; and - (D)(E) additional information on complaint procedures is located on the Agency's Career Schools and Colleges website Web site.
+1 2 (5) post a visible notice on the school's website website and centrally located at or 3 near the school's main entrance; in at least one of the student common areas 4 ( for example e.g., the student cafeteria and/or breakroom); in places where 5 student solicitation, financial aid assistance, and enrollment activities take 6 place; and other locations as necessary to respond to problems with career 7 school rule compliance, which states that: 8 9 (A) the school has a certificate of approval from the Agency, and 10 provides the Agency-assigned school number; 11 provides the rigency assigned sensor nameer, 12 (B) the school's programs are approved by the Agency and may also be 13 approved by other state agencies or accrediting bodies, and provides 14 the name of any accrediting body and state agency, as applicable; 15 16 (C) students must address their concerns about an educational program 17 by following the school's grievance process outlined in the school 18 catalog; 19 20 (C)(D) students who are dissatisfied with the school's response to their 21 complaints can file a formal complaint with the Agency, as well as 22 with the school's accrediting body, if applicable; and 23 8 24 (D)(E) additional information on complaint procedures is located on the 25 Agency's Career Schools and Colleges website Web site.
+26 rigency's cureer sensons and coneges website web site.
+27 §807.302.

-§807.302.
 Complaints and Investigations.

-- (a) The Agency mayshall investigate or refer to other authorities with jurisdiction to investigate, as appropriate, all complaints received about a school, whether licensed or unlicensed. - (b) The Agency may determine the extent of investigation needed by considering various factors, such as: - (1) the seriousness of the alleged violation; - (2) the source of the complaint; - (3) the school's history of compliance and complaints; - (4) the timeliness of the complaint; - (5) the feasibility of investigations; and - (6) any other reasonable matter deemed appropriate.
+28 3007.302.
+Complaints and Investigations. (a) The Accuracy may shall investigate an anfanta other path and the wities with invitalistic at 29 (a) The Agency may shall investigate or refer to other authorities with jurisdiction to 30 investigate, as appropriate, all complaints received about a school, whether licensed 31 or unlicensed.
+32 33 (b) The Agency may determine the extent of investigation needed by considering various 34 factors, such as: 35 36 (1) the seriousness of the alleged violation; 37 38 (2) the source of the complaint; 39 r, 40 (3) the school's history of compliance and complaints; 41 (5) the sentotis initially of complained and complaints, 42 (4) the timeliness of the complaint; 43 (+) the uniciniess of the complaint, (5) (1 - 6 11 11 to - 6 1 1 44 (5) the feasibility of investigations; and 45 46 (6) any other reasonable matter deemed appropriate.

 - (c) The Agency may require adequate documentation or other evidence of the violation before initiating a complaint investigation.
 Notwithstanding subsection (a) of this section, anonymous complaints will not be investigated but will be reviewed to identify any action needed. - (d) Unless good cause is shown, a complaint is timely only if it is filed with the Agency while the student who files the complaint is enrolled or within two years of the date the student withdraws, terminates, or graduates from the course-program that is the subject of the complaint.
 Good cause includes, but is not limited to, fraud.
-If a complaint is not timely, the Agency may decline to investigate it. - (e) The investigation fee authorized by the Act is based on a per site visit.
+If a complaint is not timely, the Agency may decline to investigate it.">If a complaint is not timely, the Agency may decline to investigate it. - (e) The investigation fee authorized by the Act is based on a per site visit.
 The school director shall be notified that an on-site visit was conducted when the investigation results in assessment of a fee.